Reparations

 TONE:

-Using fictionalised characters based on actual historical events, United Kingdom Reparations will submerge and capture audiences with insights into the brutally and gruesome treatment endured by slaves captured from Nigeria, through the 1500s to 1800s, when slavery was eventually abolished, in a polished, palatable, memorable way to educate and entertain.
+Using fictionalised characters based on actual historical events, Reparations will submerge and capture audiences with insights into the brutally and gruesome treatment endured by slaves captured from Nigeria, through the 1500s to 1800s, when slavery was eventually abolished, in a polished, palatable, memorable way to educate and entertain.

 CHARACTER ARC: